AARP Eye Center

 It's not unusual to experience pain in your joints on occasion, especially if you're active and participate in high-impact activities such as running.
-That unwanted ouch can be caused by injured muscles, tendons and ligaments around the joint, by tendonitis or by a sprain or a strain.
+That unwanted ouch can be caused by injured muscles, tendons and ligaments around the joint — or by tendonitis, a sprain or a strain.

-But if you start experiencing aching, pain and stiffness on a routine basis — and particularly if the pain is right at the joint — you may be developing arthritis, says rheumatologist Uzma Haque, codirector of clinical operations at the Johns Hopkins Arthritis Center in Baltimore.
+But if you start experiencing aching, pain and stiffness on a routine basis — and particularly if the pain is right at the joint — you may be developing arthritis, says rheumatologist Uzma Haque, M.D., codirector of clinical operations at the Johns Hopkins Arthritis Center in Baltimore.

-Inflammatory arthritis vs. osteoarthritis: Causes and symptoms
+Inflammatory arthritis vs. osteoarthritis

 Arthritis actually describes over 100 different conditions that affect joints and the surrounding tissue.
 They fall into two main categories: inflammatory arthritis and osteoarthritis (OA).

 The second type of arthritis — and the most common form — is osteoarthritis.
 A degenerative disorder, it's caused by trauma or age-related wear and tear on your joints over time.
-Osteoarthritis is most likely to affect weight-bearing joints such as the knees, hip, lower spine or big toe, but it can also cause pain and stiffness in your thumb or finger joints.
+OA is most likely to affect weight-bearing joints such as the knees, hip, lower spine or big toe, but it can also cause pain and stiffness in your thumb or finger joints.

 Here are some early arthritis symptoms that should prompt you to see a medical provider.

 1. Pain in a joint.
 Pain or aching in a joint that gradually becomes worse over time is a classic symptom of arthritis, says Lisa Cannada, M.D., an orthopedic trauma surgeon at Novant Health in Charlotte, North Carolina.
 The pain may be triggered by activity, or it may set in after activity or at the end of a long day.